TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_omp_mpi/README.md

 ### Conclusions

-- VTune (Cli,Gui) allows to reason about further fine tunning on different layers of the application, as the table above shows.
-The tool also make suggestions as hints to keep optimizing the application.
+- VTune (Cli,Gui) allows to reason about further fine tunning on different layers of the application.
+With those hints is possible to keep optimizing the application by sticking to additional hipothetisis, as the table above shows (Recommendation).

 - With proper baseline, the best speedup is ~4×, using 16 MPI processes with 1 thread each.